absmach/propeller-docs/docs/getting-started.md

 propeller-cli tasks start 2ccb6b7c-3ce8-4c27-be19-01172954d593
 ```

-This will output a response like the following
+This will output a response like the following:

 ```bash
 ok
 ```

+---

 ### Stop a task

 ```bash
 curl -X POST "http://localhost:7070/tasks/e9858e56-a1dd-4e5a-9288-130f7be783ed/stop"
 ```

+---

 ### Creating Tasks from OCI Registry Images